MorpheusXAUT/DelHel/README.md

 This setting will be saved to the EuroScope settings upon exit.

+#### Toggle between TopSky and CCAMS squawk assignments

+`.delhel ccams`

+Toggles automatic squawk assignment between TopSky and CCAMS plugin functions.
+Will only work if respective plugin is installed - assignment will fail silently otherwise.

+If enabled, CCAMS is used to automatically assign IFR and VFR squawks.
+If disabled (default setting), TopSky will be used to automatically assign IFR squawks - VFR squawks are hardcoded to `7000`.

+This setting will be saved to the EuroScope settings upon exit.

 ### Airport config

 `DelHel` uses its airport config, stored in the `airports.json` file in the same directory as the `DelHel.dll` plugin DLL, to retrieve most of its configuration for validations and flightplan processing.